 If you start to see floaters, or notice a change or increase in the floaters you already have, you should have your eyes examined by an optometrist (optician) or an ophthalmologist as soon as possible.
 If you see an optometrist and they suspect, find or can’t rule out a tear in your retina, then they will refer you urgently to an ophthalmologist.

-There is no way you can tell whether your flashing lights are caused by your vitreous or by a retinal tear.
-If you suddenly experience new flashing lights, you should have your eye examined by an optometrist as soon as possible, especially if you also have new floaters.
+A PVD itself is not harmful, but in some people, it may cause a retinal tear.
+That’s why if you suddenly experience new flashing lights, you should have your eye examined by an optometrist or ophthalmologist as soon as possible.

 If you experience a dark shadow moving up, down or across your vision, you must attend your local hospital Accident and Emergency (A&E) department straight away.

 Your vision can gradually become blurred for many reasons, and a visit to the optometrist will help you find out why.
 If your vision suddenly becomes blurred, especially if you also have any of the other symptoms of flashing lights, floaters or a shadow, then this is more serious.
 You should have your eyes examined straight away.